thumbor/thumbor-bootcamp/README.md

 These will be labels in tasks and help you pick something that interests you.

-Some examples:

-* Onboarding
-* Documentation
-* Website & Branding
-* Extensibility
-* Imaging and Image Quality
-* Performance
-* Maintainability
+Some examples are user onboarding, documentation, website & branding, extensibility, imaging and image quality, performance and maintainability.

 #### Task Levels

 ```
 Disclaimer:

-  These tasks consider an investment of 2h a day.
+  These tasks consider an investment of 2h a day for the estimates.
   If you are investing less time, no worries, just adjust your expectations.

-  The expectation of time it takes to complete is also an estimate.
-  It is by no means a deadline or something like it.

-  **It's done when it's done.**
+  This is by no means a deadline. **It's done when it's done.**

-  We just ask that if you feel like you won't be able to keep working on something,
-  you update the task to allow someone else to work on it.
 ```

 | Level   | Effort | Expected Duration | Size                            | Description |